 Caused by insects

-The damage caused by a variety of insects, particularly those that feed on vegetables, maybe one of the causes plants’ leaves to turn yellow.
+The damage caused by a variety of insects, particularly those that feed on vegetables, maybe one of the causes of yellowing leaves on plants.
 Whiteflies, harlequin insects, creepy crawlies, and squash insects are the most common pests responsible for this problem.

 Even if the plants don’t perish immediately, it is important that you keep a close eye on your vegetable garden.
 This will allow you to detect any infestations as soon as possible, allowing you to take the right preventative steps before they can propagate.